joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-06-13-bacterial-collapse.md

 ### Colony viability

-Before answering the main question, there's the issue of when the colony will be viable in the first place ($P_\infty > 0$ to be everlasting).
+Before answering the main question, there's the issue of when the colony will be viable in the first place (nonzero probability to be everlasting, $P_\infty > 0$).

 The basic insight is that we need the expected number of cells in the next generation to be greater than $1$.
 In that case, the average outcome after one generation is that we have a solitary cell with the same existential crisis on its hands.